mjtamlyn/ayb-notes/3-pouch-db-speaks-sync.md

 Designed for building offline applications.
 Works well offline and allows you to sync data.
 Sync always happens in the background.

 It's been developed in spurts, really busy for a while then really quiet.
 Lol jobs.
 But it's now at the point where people can (and need) to use it.

+New adapters in progress/newly merged.
+More docs etc coming.